wincent/masochist/content/blog/old-stuff-that-rocks.md

 * Erlang (1986)
 * Objective-C (1986)

 Most of these languages are still thriving today, to [greater](/wiki/JavaScript) or [lesser](/wiki/Perl) degrees.
 If we look at the more recent generation of new languages, how confident can we be that they'll be "mainstream" 10 years from now?
+I'm not a gambler, but if I were I'd probably put my money on about half of these:

 * Dart (2013)
 * Elm (2012)